bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

 ### Other APIs

+**Connecting nodes by links**

-The bigraph builder provides many more utility methods helping to build more complex structures easily
+The bigraph builder provides more utility methods helping to build more complex structures easily.

-Create nodes and at the same time connect them all with an edge:
+The following one shows, how to create nodes, and at the same time connecting them all with an edge:

 ```java
 builder.createRoot().connectByEdge(signature.getControlByName("Job"),
                                 signature.getControlByName("Job"),
                                 signature.getControlByName("Job"));
 ```

-Connect nodes within different "places" through an inner name, and after, close the link to automatically transform it to an edge:
+Now, we want to connect nodes located at different "places".
+Therefore, we link them through an inner name, and after, close the link to automatically to transform it to an edge:
 ```java
 // First, create an inner name
 BigraphEntity.OuterName tmp_link = builder.createInnerName("link");